flashbard/containerize-apps/stable-diffusion-webui/README.md

 first setup [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).

 Unfortunately, as mentioned in the [docs](https://github.com/NVIDIA/nvidia-docker/wiki/Advanced-topics#default-runtime), the only way to access the GPU during build is by setting the Docker `default-runtime` to `nvidia`.
+So please do that.

 ```bash
 docker build . -t stable-diffusion-webui